skipifzero/SkipIfZero.github.io/_posts/2019-05-02-single-chunk-game-state-part2.md

 };
 ```

-Here we utilize the size of the each component as a sort of ad-hoc type-safety.
+Here we utilize the size of each component as a sort of ad-hoc type-safety.
 Which is neat!

 Another problem with the ArrayHeader is that it really isn't a normal struct.
 All its methods operate on data that lies outside the struct, but which you don't have an explicit pointer to.
 The following is a simple error a user could do: